Robert S. Neuman: Education and career

 In 1944, Neuman graduated from high school and briefly enrolled in the University of Idaho in Moscow, Idaho, to study graphic design.
 In 1945, he was drafted into the army where he served in the Army Air Corps until the end of World War II.

-After Neuman was honorably discharged from the army in 1946, he relocated to Oakland, California to attend the California College of Arts and Crafts under the GI Bill.
-The same year he married fellow Idaho native and longtime girlfriend Patricia Fedderson.
+After Neuman was honorably discharged from the army in 1946, he relocated to Oakland, California to attend the California College of Arts and Crafts under the G.I.
+Bill.

-His first encounters with California's vibrant art scene were eye opening.
-He would later recall that "…coming from the state of Idaho to San Francisco and… seeing Clyfford Still for the first time [and] Diebenkorn, all hanging there, was quite a shock.
+Neuman described his first encounters with California's art as "…coming from the state of Idaho to San Francisco and… seeing Clyfford Still for the first time [and] Diebenkorn, all hanging there, was quite a shock.
 Here I'd been painting views of Coeur d'Alene Lake with the mountains!".

-In the early 1950s Neuman received his BFA in Applied Art and his Master of Fine Arts at the California College of Arts and Crafts alongside classmates Nathan Oliveira and Peter Voulkos.
+In the early 1950s, Neuman received his Bachelor of Fine Arts in Applied Art and his Master of Fine Arts at the California College of Arts and Crafts alongside classmates Nathan Oliveira and Peter Voulkos.
 He also studied painting with American abstract artist James Budd Dixon at the California School of Fine Arts (CSFA, now the San Francisco Art Institute) and with German Expressionist Max Beckmann at Mills College.
 In 1952, Neuman was awarded the prestigious Bender Grant for his artistic contributions.

 After completing his graduate studies, Neuman held faculty appointments at the California School of Fine Arts and the California College of Arts and Crafts.
-During this time, he also exhibited in juried shows alongside fellow Abstract Expressionists Morris Graves, Robert Motherwell, Willem de Kooning and Sam Francis.
+During this time, he exhibited in juried shows alongside fellow Abstract Expressionists Morris Graves, Robert Motherwell, Willem de Kooning and Sam Francis.
 In 1953, Neuman was awarded the Fulbright Fellowship and traveled with his wife to Stuttgart, Germany as one of the first artists to visit the country since the end of WWII.
-In Stuggart, Neuman studied under the German Expressionist painter Willi Baumeister and began his first major series of paintings, the Black Paintings.
+In Stuttgart, Neuman studied under the German Expressionist painter Willi Baumeister and began his first major series of paintings, the Black Paintings.
 After he returned to the United States in 1954, Neuman and his wife relocated to the East Coast of the United States where he briefly taught at the New Paltz State Teachers College (now SUNY New Paltz) with colleagues that included Jules Olitski.